-A number of "shortened" school days are scheduled each year to allow time for teacher training and planning.
+All Monday's during the school year are scheduled as a late start to allow time for teacher training and planning.
 These days, all elementary schools will start later and dismiss at regular times.
 This is a good time to plan to take care of family needs like medical/dental appointments.
 The specific dates are noted on the District calendar.